Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: XUV-flux Threshold for Transonic Escape

 \subsubsection{Young Sun Earth}

-This section presents a model of evaporation of Earth's atmosphere prescribed to be pure nitrogen in the raised XUV output of the Young Sun.
+This section presents a model of the Knudsen onset transonic outflow of Earth's atmosphere prescribed to be pure nitrogen, which may have been energetically feasible in the raised XUV output of the young Sun.
 Though the Early Earth is thought to have had a CO$_2$-rich atmosphere \citep[e.g.,][]{Lammer2018}, nitrogen's role in habitability makes this an interesting exo-Earth scenario.
-Somewhat coincidentally, the \cite{Johnstone2019} hydrodynamic simulations of Young Sun Earth escape turn out to be close to the neutral onset that we here derive from the polytropic framework, offering the opportunity for intercomparison.
-Though we note that the collisional onset within the hydrocode model could be different, depending on choice of parameters.
+Somewhat coincidentally, the escape rate of the \cite{Johnstone2019} hydrodynamic simulations of young Sun Earth turns out to be close to the neutral onset that we here derive from the polytropic framework, offering the opportunity for intercomparison of atmospheric profiles.
+Though we note that the collisional onset within the hydrocode model could be different, depending on collision cross-section, the scale height and definition of the sound speed.

-The lower boundary is set to a mesopause-like altitude of \SI{75}{\km} with an inventory of $10^{15}\mathrm{cm^{-3}}$ nitrogen atoms and a temperature of $250$K, yielding $\lambda_0 = 358.4$ noting $M_{\earth} =$\SI{5.97e24}{\kg} and $R_{\earth}=$\SI{6.378e6}{\m} (equatorial).
-Calculated with Equation (\ref{eqn: kin_poly}), the neutral onset $\gamma_{\mathrm{on}}=0.78$ provides enough implicit heating for the scale height to develop such that the outflow remains collisional out to the sonic point.
+The lower boundary is set to a thermobase-like altitude of \SI{75}{\km} with an inventory of $10^{15}\mathrm{cm^{-3}}$ nitrogen atoms and a temperature of $250$\,K, yielding $\lambda_0 = 416$ noting $M_{\earth} =$\SI{5.97e24}{\kg} and $R_{\earth}=$\SI{6.378e6}{\m} (equatorial).
+Calculated with Equation (\ref{eqn: kin_poly}), the neutral onset $\gamma_{\mathrm{on}}=0.77$ provides enough implicit heating for the scale height to develop such that the outflow remains collisional out to the sonic point.
 This corresponds to almost $9$ orders of magnitude change in number density from the base to the sonic radius (Fig \ref{fig: YSE-structure}).
-The sonic radius is calculated as $3\times$ the planetary radius (Eqn \ref{eqn: itr}), or at an altitude of approximately \SI{12800}{\km}.
-The temperature monotonically increases to \SI{19200}{\kelvin} at the sonic radius, yielding a sonic-to-base temperature ratio of $77\times$ (\ref{eqn: Tsonic}).
-The velocity is inappreciable until a couple of thousand kilometres in altitude before rising steeply to the sonic speed at \SI{3}{\km \per \second} --- the total change in Mach number is seven orders of magnitude.
+The sonic radius is calculated as $2.9\times$ the planetary radius (Eqn \ref{eqn: itr}), or at an altitude of approximately \SI{12200}{\km}.
+The temperature monotonically increases to \SI{23300}{\kelvin} at the sonic radius, yielding a sonic-to-base temperature ratio of $93\times$ (Eqn \ref{eqn: Tsonic}).
+The velocity is inappreciable until a couple of thousand kilometers in altitude before rising steeply to the sonic speed at \SI{3.3}{\km \per \second} --- the total change in Mach number is seven orders of magnitude.
 Past the sonic radius, a dashed line shows a continuation of the polytropic solution for each profile in Figure \ref{fig: YSE-structure}.
 However, the behaviour and forcing downstream of the sonic point do not affect the mass loss rate or the atmospheric structure upstream.